catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 <!-- TODO think about whether we want to have an example of read_xml here - since we'd then need to do io.StringIO, etc. probably not worth it?  -->

-The `Response` object has many useful methods and properties, but for now we can focus on how to get the data back out:
+The `Response` object has many useful methods and properties, but for now we can focus on these two:
 * `response.text` will provide the returned data as a *text string*
 * `response.json()` will parse the returned data as if it were JSON, and provide a Python list or dictionary.